 Caught in the act! pic.twitter.com/zVG2wjNDyE— Roman Veselý (@rmnvsl) September 22, 2018

 What I really liked is that all things started as scheduled.
 No wasted time.
-This is probably common in such big actions, but it happens here and there and I can get really furious when persons in charge don't value the time of those who are responsible and can set their watch.
+This is probably common on such big events, but it happens here and there and I can get really furious when persons in charge don't value the time of those who are responsible and can set their watch.
 Thankfully, this was not a thing at WebExpo.

 One thing took my interest - live, place-oriented, notifications.
 It's called Nearby (for Android) and it allows to receive or even exchange data between devices regardless of the network connection.
 In this case, I received information about an ongoing talk and also other news from the event, like one ensuring attendees a key-speaker is on his way to the venue.